SHOREWOOD HIGH SCHOOL SUMMER OFFICE HOURS:

 - The Certificate of Exemption form for newly enrolled students and current students who have new immunization requirements must include a physician’s signature for those wishing to exempt for medical or philosophical reasons.
 Proof of membership in a religious group that does not allow a health care practitioner to provide medical treatment to a child, is required for those claiming a religious exemption.

-Informed Consent Form: This is a two-part form which must be completed and returned if you wish to deny release of student information to organizations/individuals, and/or want your student’s name withheld from the student directory and other publishable materials.
-This form must be completed and returned every year.
-This document will be mailed in August Due date will be September 9th.
+Informed Consent Form: There are two forms that must be completed and returned if you wish to deny release of student information to organizations/individuals, and/or want your student’s name withheld from the student directory and other publishable materials.
+These forms must be completed and returned every year.
+The Informed Consent Form and the Mass Notification Call Opt Out Form

 Notice of Student Publicity: From time to time during the year, the school publicizes various student achievements, awards and events.
 Please let the Front Office know if you do not want us to use an image of your child (photo and/or videotape) for internal and external publicity.
 Publicity may include both print and electronic publishing (internet and Channel 26, the district’s local access channel).